Euro zone 2012 promise on Greek debt still valid, but conditions not met

 Euro zone finance ministers said in a statement in November 2012 that they will "consider further measures and assistance, including inter alia lower co-financing in structural funds and/or further interest rate reduction of the Greek Loan Facility, if necessary, for achieving a further credible and sustainable reduction of Greek debt-to-GDP ratio"

-But to get there, Greece had to first reach an annual primary surplus, as envisaged in the bailout plan, "conditional on full implementation of all conditions contained in the program."
+But to get there, Greece had to first reach an annual primary surplus, as envisaged in the bailout plan, "conditional on full implementation of all conditions contained in the programme."

 "So that promise is still valid, but the conditions were quite clear," Dijsselbloem said.